tiazv/unfair-data-generator/docs/user/usage.rst

 Getting started
 ===============

-This section demonstrates the usage of ``make-unfair-classification``.
+This section demonstrates the usage of ``unfair-data-generator``.

 Usage
 -----

-The following example demonstrates how to generate a biased dataset and evaluate fairness using ``make-unfair-classification``.
+The following example demonstrates how to generate a biased dataset and evaluate fairness using ``unfair-data-generator``.

 ..  code:: python